jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 HowTo change DIRectory
 ---------------

-	READ" \misc". 		    \misc becomes the current folder.
+	LOAD" \misc". 		    \misc becomes the current folder.
-	READ" ..\"    			parent folder becomes the current folder.
+	LOAD" ..\"    			parent folder becomes the current folder.
-	READ" \"				Root becomes the current folder.
+	LOAD" \"				Root becomes the current folder.

 Drive letters are always ignored.

 Downloading source file to SD_Card
 ------------------------------------------

-to download a file.f/file.4th onto SD_CARD, use Send_file.f_to_SD_CARD_targe.bat/Send_file.4th_to_SD_CARD_targe.bat.
+to download a source file (.f or .4th) onto SD_CARD target, use CopySourceFileToTarget_SD_Card.bat. or use scite.
-any file.f will be preprocessed by gema before sending to SD_CARD as file.4th.

 Double click on one of this bat files to see how to do.